ZigaSajovic/dCpp/README.md

 ```

-We test it out and display all first and second derivatives.
+We test it out and and compute it on a simple example.

 ```c++
 //  set inputs